-The agency will include longer-term considerations for the Program in future updates to its long-range transit plan, led by the Chief Strategy Officer.
-In the interim, the agency will continue engaging the community, exploring innovative mitigation strategies, and continuing to focus on implementing the identified short- and mid-term safety enhancements.
+The agency will include longer-term considerations in future updates to its long-range transit plan, led by the Chief Strategy Officer.
+In the interim, the Program will continue engaging the community, exploring innovative mitigation strategies, and continuing to focus on implementing the identified short- and mid-term safety enhancements.